 In the court papers, it is mentioned that Jiang is a “victim of political persecution and was abandoned by his partners.”
 The remaining three members of the Shanghai Quartet lashed out at Jiang’s decision to file a lawsuit, accusing him of putting the reputation of the Quartet at risk.

-After his expulsion in March, Jiang has been fearful since he has received a lot of violent messages.
+Since his expulsion in March, Jiang has been fearful since he has received a lot of violent messages.
 One video showed his concert picture burning.
-Fearing for the life of his 84-year-old father who lives in Beijing, Jiang had offered a quick apology.
+Fearing for the life of his 84-year-old father who lives in Beijing, Jiang offered a quick apology.
 However, the American violinist eventually decided to file a lawsuit as he wanted to make the truth known and keep his career alive.

 Chinese flag controversy